What is the NDB scheme?

 The OAIC also hosted a 1 hour webinar in November 2017, and you can view the recording online by registering here.
 The webinar outlines the history of the NDB and provides some useful examples.

-Justice Connect NFP Law hosted a 1 hour 15 minute webinar on 21 Februrary 2018, which should be available to download shortly (for a small fee, via their website).
+Justice Connect NFP Law hosted a 1 hour 15 minute webinar on 21 Februrary 2018 (available to download for a small fee, via their website).
 Justice Connect have also published a helpful Privacy Guide (free to download via their website and below), and have also provided access to Norton Rose Fulbright's Privacy Compliance Manual (free to download via their website via registration).
 These documents provide general guidance on the Privacy Act and Australian Privacy Principles (APPs).

 Lawyers Weekly hosted a 1 hour panel discussion called Security breaches: Is your firm protected? on 30 October 2018, which can be viewed for free on their website with email registration.